Chief Executive Officer

 Director of Administrative Support

-Paula Armour graduated from Valparaiso University receiving her Bachelor of Science in Civil Engineering.
+Paula Armour graduated from Valparaiso University receiving her Bachelor of Science in civil engineering.
 She has an extensive background of working in the public sector as well as working with her alma mater in the admissions office.
-Paula joined our team at HealthLinc in 2017 as the Director of Administrative Support.
-Her previous experience in management helps make her a great team leader within our organization.
-Paula helps run our day to day operations and is willing to help anyone, both staff and patients included.
+Paula joined our team at HealthLinc in 2017 as the director of administrative support.
+Her previous experience in management helps make her a great team leader within the organization.
+Paula helps run the day to day operations and is willing to help anyone, both staff and patients included.

 Chris T. Beebe